Skip Navigation

 • Skip a payment once per year (once repayment period restarted)4

-This information is for graduate and undergraduate students attending participating degree-granting schools.
+This information is for graduate and undergraduate students attending participating degree-granting schools, and the rates displayed combine the fixed and variable rate ranges for undergraduate and graduate students.
+Because of this, you may see a different fixed and variable rate range when you apply for a loan on the Earnest website.
 Borrowers must be U.S. citizens or U.S. permanent residents if the school is located outside of the United States.
 Non-U.S. citizen borrowers who reside in the U.S. are eligible with a creditworthy cosigner (who must be a U.S. citizen or U.S. permanent resident) and are required to provide an unexpired government-issued photo ID to verify identity.
 Applications are subject to a requested minimum loan amount of $1,000.
 Current credit and other eligibility criteria apply.

-Actual rate and available repayment terms will vary based on your income.
-Fixed rates range from 4.70% APR to 14.85% APR (excludes 0.25% Auto Pay discount).
-Variable rates range from 5.24% APR to 14.65% APR (excludes 0.25% Auto Pay discount).
-Earnest variable interest rate student loan origination loans are based on a publicly available index, the 30-day Average Secured Overnight Financing Rate (SOFR) published by the Federal Reserve Bank of New York.
+Actual rate and available repayment terms will vary based on your financial profile.
+Fixed annual percentage rates (APR) range from 3.49% to 16.74% (3.24% - 16.49% with auto pay discount).
+Variable annual percentage rates (APR) range from 5.24% to 17.10% (4.99% - 16.85% with auto pay discount).
+Earnest variable interest rate student loans are based on a publicly available index, the 30-day Average Secured Overnight Financing Rate (SOFR) published by the Federal Reserve Bank of New York.
 The variable rate is based on the rate published on the 25th day, or the next business day, of the preceding calendar month, rounded to the nearest hundredth of a percent.
-The rate will not increase more than once per month.
-Although the rate will vary after you are approved, it will never exceed 36% (the maximum allowable for this loan).
+The rate will not increase more than once a month, but there is no limit on the amount that the rate could increase at one time.
 Please note, Earnest Private Student Loans are not available in Nevada.
-Our lowest rates are only available for our most credit qualified borrowers and contain our .25% auto pay discount from a checking or savings account.
-It is important to note that the 0.25% Auto Pay discount is not available while loan payments are deferred.
+Our lowest rates are only available for our most credit qualified borrowers and requires selection of our shortest term offered (5 years), full principal and interest payment while in school, and enrollment in our .25% auto pay discount from a checking or savings account.
+Enrolling in autopay is not required as a condition for approval.

 1You can take advantage of the Auto Pay interest rate reduction by setting up and maintaining active and automatic ACH withdrawal of your loan payment.
 The interest rate reduction for Auto Pay will be available only while your loan is enrolled in Auto Pay.
 Interest rate incentives for utilizing Auto Pay may not be combined with certain private student loan repayment programs that also offer an interest rate reduction.
 For multi-party loans, only one party may enroll in Auto Pay.